SushiBar1111/HackTheBox-Write-Up/Easy-Machine/Greenhorn.md

 So the website using some kind of security measure that prevent me to do that attack.
 Okay, i need to find another vulnerability.

-I used 'dirsearch', a recon tool to find any directory that the web's have.
+I used `dirsearch`, a recon tool to find any directory that the web's have.

 ![image](https://github.com/user-attachments/assets/39b28a01-d973-4c59-a996-1ec50b4c2737)

 ![Screenshot 2024-10-31 112649](https://github.com/user-attachments/assets/be253cea-9251-484a-9584-4c6615b00be4)

 (dirsearch output)

 I found a few directories, but i only take two that i think i can find a vulnerability, login.php and admin.php.
 When i tried to access admin.php, it needs me to logged in first (of course).

 Because i knew this pluck's version, i searched the exploit for this.
 I found from the CVE database, few github repository, but what i used is this one: [https://github.com/Rai2en/CVE-2023-50564_Pluck-v4.7.18_PoC](url).
 It has the poc.py and shell.rar.
 This is a RCE vulnerability where we can upload a file containing php reverse shell and then we run that shell and we can get the shell of the website and run some command there.

 You can read the README.md to understand how to use this exploit, i will not explain it here because the README is easy to understand.